pawanprjl/hack-the-box/seal/seal.md

 ![](images/2021-07-22-21-59-04.png)

-Looks like we can access https://seal.htb/manager/status.xsd and also we have have https://seal.htb/manager/jmxproxy and yeah it's asked from creds so let's go on finding those in some previous commit as we know that it is using old tomcat configuration from the README.md file.
+Looks like we can access https://seal.htb/manager/status.xsd and also we have https://seal.htb/manager/jmxproxy and yeah it's asked from creds so let's go on finding those in some previous commit as we know that it is using old tomcat configuration from the README.md file.

-Looking through commits on this repo we have 13 commit which wouldn't be much to look through. http://seal.htb:8080/root/seal_market/commits/master The commit looks intresting in our context which is adding 'adding tomcat configuration' and 'updating tomcat configuration' as we know that updating configuration is probably the current version let's check 'adding tomcat configuration' first.
+Looking through commits on this repo we have 13 commit which wouldn't be much to look through. http://seal.htb:8080/root/seal_market/commits/master The commit looks intresting in our context which is 'adding tomcat configuration' and 'updating tomcat configuration' as we know that updating configuration is probably the current version let's check 'adding tomcat configuration' first.

 We can see that there is a file named tomcat-user.xml, where we find some credentials.